Guilded-NET/Guilded-NET.github.io/guides/createBotTemplate.md

 2. Create new folder for your bot.
 Use the name of your bot.
 E.g., `JoesBot`, `EpicBot`, `DungeonBot`, `BirdBot`, `CatBot`.
 3. Go to that folder in your terminal.
 4. Type `dotnet new guilded.net.client`.
 It will use the name of your folder.
 If you want to name it other way, use `dotnet new guilded.net.client -n NameOfTheBot`
-5. Change `config/config.json` file and write email & password of your user bot.
+5. Change `config/config.json` file and add your bot's authentication token.

 Now launch it with `dotnet run`.
 It should say that you have successfully logged in.
 Write `!ping` into the chat and the bot should respond.